-- ii.
+ii.
 State Policy.
 Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - iii.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+iii.
 Medication Error Reporting.
 Select one of the following:

 Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).

-Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported:
+Complete the following three items:

-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the state:

-Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+(a) Specify state agency (or agencies) to which errors are reported: ((b) Specify the types of medication errors that providers are required to record: ((c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors b information about medication errors available only when requested by the state.
+5 Specify the types of medication errors that providers are required to record: wa • Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the perfectiver providers in the administration of medications to waiver participants and how monitoring is perfects frequency.